KDE/digikam-doc/export_tools/one_drive.rst

     OneDrive file storage is currently limited to host only files with a size lower than 4Mb.

-When accessing the tool for the first time by the :menuselection:`Export --> Export to OneDrive` :kbd:`Ctrl+Alt+Shift+O` menu entry, you are taken through the process of obtaining a token which is used for authentication purposes.
-The following dialog will popup and a browser window will be launched you will log in to OneDrive:
+When accessing the tool for the first time from the :menuselection:`Export --> Export to OneDrive` :kbd:`Ctrl+Alt+Shift+O` menu entry, you are taken through the process of obtaining a token which is used for authentication purposes.
+The following dialog will popup and a browser window will be launched so you can log into OneDrive:

 .. figure:: images/export_onedrive_login.webp
     :alt: